Learning to walk

 What can I do to help my baby learn to walk?

-Here are some general tips for helping your baby at this stage:
+Here are some more tips on helping your baby learn to walk:

 Do not use a baby walker — these do not help your baby learn to walk and can actually delay development of walking skills.
 They also cause thousands of injuries every year in Australia.